Katya Adler: Criticism of Michael Gove

 In September 2020 the BBC partially upheld a complaint against Adler after she sent a series of tweets on 28 April 2020 stating that an "observation" put forward by Cabinet Office Minister Michael Gove was "delusional".
 Gove had stated "the COVID crisis, in some respects, should concentrate the minds of EU negotiators".
 In addition, Adler's analysis also altered Gove's words, changing the term "should" to "will" in her tweets.
 The BBC Editorial Complaint Unit ruled that although Adler backed up her opinion with detailed evidence and was entitled to state it, her use of the word "delusional" broke the guidelines' licence for "professional judgements, rooted in evidence".

 Awards

 In July 2017, Adler was awarded an honorary LL.D from Bristol University and an honorary D.Lit from the University of London Institute in Paris.

 She was awarded the Charles Wheeler Award for Outstanding Contribution to Broadcast Journalism in 2019.
 She has also been awarded Broadcast Journalist of the Year 2018 at the PSA, Political Studies Association; Broadcast Journalist of the Year 2019 jointly with Laura Kuenssberg by the London Press Club; Listeners Choice Award at British Podcast awards 2019 for the Brexitcast podcast.
 In 2019 she was listed in the Evening Standard as one of London's most influential people, and by Politico magazine as one of Brussels top 20 most influential women in 2017.

 Personal life

 Adler is married and has three children.
+She admits to having suffered from PTSD in the past, as a result of her war zone reporting.

-In addition to English, she speaks Spanish, German, Italian, and French, and basic Arabic and Hebrew.
+In addition to her native English, she is fluent in Spanish, German, Italian, and French, and speaks basic Arabic and Hebrew.